coracle-social/triflector/README.md

 - `AUTH_WHITELIST` - a comma-separate list of pubkeys to allow access for
 - `AUTH_RESTRICT_USER` - whether to only accept events published by authenticated users.
 Defaults to `true`.
 If `false`, no AUTH challenge will be sent.
 - `AUTH_RESTRICT_AUTHOR` - whether to only accept events signed by authorized users.
 Defaults to `false`.
-- `GROUP_ADMIN_SK` - the admin private key of a group, used to auto-approve group access requests, decrypt group messages, and build member lists
-- `GROUP_CLAIMS` - a comma-separated list of claims to auto-approve for group access

 ## Access control